 10 1aSome time afterward, the king of Ammon died, and his son Hanun succeeded him as king.
 2David said, “I will keep faith with Hanun son of Nahash, just as his father kept faith with me.”
 He sent his courtiers with a message of condolence to him over his father.
 But when David’s courtiers came to the land of Ammon, 3the Ammonite officials said to their lord Hanun, “Do you think David is really honoring your father just because he sent you men with condolences?
 Why, David has sent his courtiers to you to explore and spy out the city, and to overthrowb it.”
 4So Hanun seized David’s courtiers, clipped off one side of their beards and cut away half of their garments at the buttocks, and sent them off.
 5When David was told of it, he dispatched men to meet them, for the men were greatly embarrassed.
 And the king gave orders: “Stop in Jericho until your beards grow back; then you can return.”

-6The Ammonites realized that they had c-incurred the wrath of-c David; so the Ammonites sent agents and hired Arameans of Bethrehob and Arameans of Zobah—20,000 foot soldiers—the king of Maacah [with] 1,000 men, and 12,000 men from Tob.
+6The Ammonites realized that they had c-incurred the wrath of-c David; so the Ammonites sent agents and hired Arameans of Beth-rehob and Arameans of Zobah—20,000 foot soldiers—the king of Maacah [with] 1,000 men, and 12,000 men from Tob.
 7On learning this, David sent out Joab and the whole army—[including] the professional fighters.
 8The Ammonites marched out and took up their battle position at the entrance of the gate, while the Arameans of Zobah and Rehob and the men of Tob and Maacah took their stand separately in the open.
 9Joab saw that there was a battle line against him both front and rear.
 So he made a selection from all the picked men of Israel and arrayed them against the Arameans, 10and the rest of the troops he put under the command of his brother Abishaid and arrayed them against the Ammonites.
 11[Joab] said, “If the Arameans prove too strong for me, you come to my aid; and if the Ammonites prove too strong for you, I will come to your aid.
 12Let us be strong and resolute for the sake of our people and the lande of our God; and the LORD will do what He deems right.”

 13Joab and the troops with him marched into battle against the Arameans, who fled before him.
 14And when the Ammonites saw that the Arameans had fled, they fled before Abishai and withdrew into the city.
 So Joab broke off the attack against the Ammonites, and went to Jerusalem.

 15When the Arameans saw that they had been routed by Israel, they regrouped their forces.
 16Hadadezerf sent for and brought out the Arameans from across the Euphrates; they came to Helam, led by Shobach, Hadadezer’sf army commander.
 17David was informed of it; he assembled all Israel, crossed the Jordan, and came to Helam.
 The Arameans drew up their forces against David and attacked him; 18but the Arameans were put to flight by Israel.
-David killed 700 Aramean charioteers and 40,000 horsemen;g he also struck down Shobach, Hadad-ezer’sh army commander, who died there.
+David killed 700 Aramean charioteers and 40,000 horsemen;g he also struck down Shobach, Hadadezer’sh army commander, who died there.
 19And when all the vassal kings of Hadadezerf saw that they had been routed by Israel, they submitted to Israel and became their vassals.
 And the Arameans were afraid to help the Ammonites any more.